math

 equal seeds produce equal sequences of numbers.

-The default for y
+The default for y is zero.

 When called with no arguments, Lua generates a seed with a weak attempt for randomness.